 photo: Kristina Moy

 17. This is your last weekend, until next summer, to explore the beautiful Mercer Slough Nature Park by water.
-Put on your life vests, grab your paddles and join a park ranger for a 3-hour guided tour.
+Put on your life vests, grab your paddles and join a park ranger for a three-hour guided tour.

 photo: Kristina Moy